ALLIANCE response to the National Care Service (Scotland) Bill

 The ALLIANCE has responded to the Health, Social Care and Sport Committee's call for views on the National Care Service (Scotland) Bill.

-The Scottish Parliament’s Health, Social Care and Sport Committee invited views on the National Care Service (Scotland) Bill (this link will take you away from our website).
+The Scottish Parliament’s Health, Social Care and Sport Committee invited views on the National Care Service (Scotland) Bill (this link will take you away from our website) this link will take you away from The Alliance website.
 The Scottish Government want to create a National Care Service that will improve people’s experiences of social care.

 The ALLIANCE previously responded to the Scottish Government’s initial consultation before the legislation was published.
 Following extensive consultation with members, and drawing on a wider body of research and evidence on people’s experiences accessing and delivering social care and support, we have now submitted a response to the National Care Service (Scotland) Bill.